 Jennifer is a DevOps Big Data Engineer at BTGroup.
 She typed her first line of code using HTML in October 2017 with Code First: Girls.
-Her enthusiasm for code earned her a place on the BT FurtHER Digital Intensive Program which lead to her role with BT as a Devs Ops Big Data Engineer.
+Her enthusiasm for code earned her a place on the BT FurtHER Digital Intensive Program, leading to her role with BT as a Devs Ops Big Data Engineer.
 She shares her tech journey on social media to inspire other women to consider careers in the industry.

 Jennifer has been featured in The Guardian, Women In Tech, and The Tech Connoisseur.
 She uses her platform to highlight the importance of inclusion in the workplace.
-She’s also created The Opal Newsletter”, a monthly newsletter that provides free to low cost coding resources to those that are on their coding journeys
+She’s also created The Opal Newsletter”, a monthly newsletter that provides free to low-cost coding resources to those who are on their coding journeys